 I am a research staff scientist at the University of Washington, broadly focusing on developing microscopy tools for analyzing complex materials for energy production and storage.
-I am currently “chief scientist” in the Ginger Lab where I am in charge of the atomic force microscopy (AFM).
-I have ~15 years of scanning probe and optical microscopy expertise, from designing microwave probe methods to inventing entirely new analysis techniques.
-I have written many reviews, and I recently presented an extensive summary on this subject.
+I am currently “chief scientist” in the Ginger Lab where I am in charge of our atomic force microscopy (AFM) subgroup and associated research.
+I have ~16 years of scanning probe and optical microscopy expertise, from designing microwave probe methods to inventing entirely new analysis techniques.
+I have written many reviews, a book chapter, and I recently presented an extensive summary on this subject.

-Prior to this, I was an “Optical Microscopy Tool Development Engineer” at Intel, where I specialized in developing next-generation microscopy systems for failure analysis/fault isolation on the 14 nm and 10 nm nodes.
-My chief accomplishments include a patent on a visible light probing system for subsurface semiconductor analysis, near-field scanning optical microscopy of an active processor test chip, and using super-resolution microscopy to improve optical debug.
+From 2012-2015, I was an “Optical Microscopy Tool Development Engineer” at Intel in Oregon, where I specialized in developing next-generation microscopy systems for failure analysis/fault isolation on the 14 nm and 10 nm nodes.
+My chief accomplishments include a patent on a visible light probing system for subsurface semiconductor analysis that was licensed, near-field scanning optical microscopy of an active processor test chip, and using super-resolution microscopy to improve optical debug.
+I received a company-wide award for using structured illumination to image an actively-functioning test chip.
+I also helped develop electron microscopy tools for non-destructive analysis of processors.

 - Photovoltaics: I am studying perovskite solar cells using novel AFM methods with an emphasis on “big data” microscopy analysis.
 I am particularly interested in measuring how these materials can be improved by analyzing how they respond to light at the nanoscale.
 An example is using the AFM to measure how quickly charge is generated as a function of how polycrystalline the material happes to be.